Continuing Education for License Renewal

 - The licensee can show evidence, satisfactory to the Board that:

-- he/she is employed by a Federal Institution or Agency or one of the Military Services (USA), where that person is practicing nursing outside of the state of California on a California license (see Special Renewal Provisions for Military RNs); or
+- he/she is employed by a Federal Institution or Agency or one of the Military Services (USA), where that person is practicing nursing outside of the state of California on a California license (see Renewal Fee Waiver for Active Duty Military Personnel); or

 - he/she has had hardship of one or more years' duration, if: